OWASP/www-policy/operational/chapter-handbook-existing.md

 ## Restarting an Inactive Chapter

 The process for restarting an inactive chapter is the same as starting a new chapter.
-Instead of a new wiki page and mailing list being created, however, the new chapter leader will be listed on the existing wiki page and given administrative access to the mailing list.
+Instead of a new website page and mailing list being created, however, the new chapter leader will be listed on the existing website page and given administrative access to the mailing list.

 ## Call for Help
-Don’t be afraid to ask for help.
+Don't be afraid to ask for help.
 Many chapter leaders have been in a situation where they wish they had more guidance on raising money, finding venues, finding speakers, attracting more members, and even handling conflicts within the chapters.
 Many OWASP chapters have set up regional lists to facilitate communication with leaders in their close vicinity or regarding local issues.

 Also, the OWASP Operational Team is available to support chapters and help generate solutions.
 They can be reached through the contact us form.
 The OWASP Community Manager has a wealth of knowledge and resources available for your assistance.